lcpp-org/hpic2doc/docs/source/fluids.rst

     \END{ALGORITHMIC}
     \END{ALGORITHM}

+A number of options are available for time stepping in hPIC2.
+These are described :ref:`here <input_deck:Time>`.

 Riemann solvers
 ---------------

-As desecribed in the `Discontinuous Galerkin spatial discretization`_ section, the numerical flux through interfaces is approximated in :eq:`fluids:numerical_flux` as the solution to a Riemann problem.
+As described in the `Discontinuous Galerkin spatial discretization`_ section, the numerical flux through interfaces is approximated in :eq:`fluids:numerical_flux` as the solution to a Riemann problem.